Teksta versija

 4) due to the death of the Ombudsman.

-(3) If such person is approved as the Ombudsman who at the time when he or she is approved for the position of the Ombudsman has already been appointed as a judge for a limited term of office in accordance with the law On Judicial Power or has been approved as a Constitutional Court judge in compliance with the Constitutional Court Law, he or she shall be offered a nomination for the position of a judge not a Constitutional Court judge in the case referred to in Paragraph one, Clause 2 of this Section and in the case referred to in Section 10, Paragraph one, Clause 1 of this Law.
+(3) If the person approved as the Ombudsman has, at the time when he or she is approved for the position of the Ombudsman, already been appointed as a judge for a limited term of office in accordance with the law On Judicial Power or has been approved as a Constitutional Court judge in compliance with the Constitutional Court Law, he or she shall, in the case referred to in Paragraph one, Clause 2 of this Section and in the case referred to in Section 10, Paragraph one, Clause 1 of this Law, be offered a nomination for the position of a judge, but not for the position of a Constitutional Court judge.

 [15 May 2008]